 - i.
 Employees will be randomly assigned to the control group or treatment group A, B or C. Randomization will be stratified by age, gender, annual salary, race, and employment class (Faculty, Academic Professional, and Civil Service).
 We will require there to be at least 20 people per strata (two for each control and/or treatment group) in each treatment cell.
-If there are fewer than 20 people, then we will aggregate strata as necessary. - ii.
-One year following the original study, we will randomly choose 600 members of the control group and 600 members of treatment group C for our follow up sample.
+If there are fewer than 20 people, then we will aggregate strata as necessary. - One year following the original study, all study participants will be invited to participate in the follow-up survey and biometric screening.
+Incentives for the follow-up screening will likewise be randomized using age, gender, annual salary, race, and employment class strata.